More snakes raise the stakes

-LogLine: A desperate PhD student must collect a rare, venomous tree snake in the Amazon.
-He meets an adventurous woman, and they encounter drug-smuggling guerrillas, a tribe of cannibals, and a deranged army officer.
+LogLine: A nerdy PhD student, meets a strong, independent woman, then he must collect a rare viper in the Amazon, there they encounter drug-smuggling guerrillas, a tribe of cannibals, and a deranged army officer.

 Reviewer #1: "...with a bit more elbow grease this script could really be a gem."